 Nothing matches the extraordinary patina of a well-cared-for wooden bowl.
 In many ways, it speaks of the bowl’s history.
 And yet, a wood bowl is also immensely practical and surprisingly resilient.
 So if you’re wondering how to clean wooden bowls and how to care for them afterward, here are the do’s and don’ts.

 Which wood is best?

-New Hampshire Bowl & Board recommends woods such as cherry, maple and walnut because of their innate beauty and color.
+New Hampshire Bowl & Board recommends woods such as cherry, maple and walnut for their innate beauty and color.
 Acacia wood is also popular because it’s durable and has lovely grain.
 Bamboo bowls are becoming more popular but may not last as long as hardwood bowls.

 How should I store my bowl?

 Wooden bowls are surprisingly resilient and can be stacked together to save space.
 Open shelving is a great option if you’re showing off a lovely bowl.
 Alternatively, roll-out shelving makes them easily accessible.

 If you own a high-quality bowl, or if it’s a family heirloom, it’s tempting to “save it” and only use it occasionally.
 But wooden bowls are intended for everyday use, as the regular washing, drying and buffing keep them in optimum condition.
 Salad oils can also help keep the wood in good shape.

 What kind of food can I serve in my wooden bowl?